 Click here for more information on requesting a medical leave

-A student who discontinues graduate study for one or more academic terms, and is not on an approved medical leave or leave for National Service, must notify their department, which will in turn notify the Registrar to record the student as withdrawn from the Institute.
+A student who discontinues graduate study for one or more academic terms, and who is not on an approved medical leave or on leave for National Service, is required to notify their department.
+The department will then inform the Registrar, and the student will be formally recorded as withdrawn from the Institute.

-When on non-meidcal leave, you will no longer have student status and will lose access to resources at MIT.
+While on non-medical leave, a student no longer maintains student status and will lose access to Institute resources.

 Click here for more information for withdrawing from the program